WorkplaceX/Analyze/ASP.NET Core SPA/Readme.md

 # ASP.NET Core Single Page Application with Node.js

 Demonstrates ASP.NET Core calling JavaScript on server side via Node.js.
+It also passes data from ASP.NET down to Node.js.
 Example tested on Windows and Ubuntu.

 ## Prerequisites
 * Visual Studio 2015 or Visual Code